Skip Navigation

-About the Adult Fertility Preservation (Oncofertility) Program
+Adult Fertility Preservation (Oncofertility) Program

-• Adult Fertility Preservation consultation
+Contact the Adult Fertility Preservation Program

-• Cancer treatments (including chemotherapy, radiation, and surgery) can affect the fertility of both women and men.
+Cancer treatments (including chemotherapy, radiation, and surgery) can affect the fertility of both women and men.
 Before starting cancer treatment, the impact of treatment on fertility must be discussed.
 A cancer diagnosis is a stressful time, and having to consider future fertility can add to this stress.

 The Adult Fertility Preservation (Oncofertility) Program at Dana-Farber Brigham Cancer Center recognizes that fertility is an important issue related to long-term quality of life.
 We offer a wide variety of options for both males and females, and help patients navigate this important issue.
 The Oncofertility Program is part of Dana-Farber's Adult Survivorship Program.